-I qualified in 1986 and have since been in private practice offering treatment for many types of emotional problems and disorders.
+I qualified in 1986 and have since been in private practice offering psychoanalytic psychotherapy for many types of emotional problems.

-In my practice in Harley Street I also provide eating disorder psychotherapy at the Westlake psychotherapy clinic, central London, in the Marylebone area and close to Oxford Circus.
+In my practice in central London I also provide eating disorder psychotherapy at my clinic in Harley street, W1., near Oxford Circus.

 - Intensive psychotherapy.